algorandfoundation/algokit-cli/CONTRIBUTING.md

    - Manually:
      - Install `Python` - [Link](https://www.python.org/downloads/): The minimum required version is `3.10`, but `3.11` is recommended.)
      - Install `Poetry` - [Link](https://python-poetry.org/docs/#installation): The minimum required version is `1.2`.
-     - If you're not using PyCharm, then run `poetry install` in the root directory (this should set up `.venv` and install all Python dependencies - PyCharm will do this for you on startup)
+     - If you're not using PyCharm, then run `poetry install` in the repository root directory (this should set up `.venv` and install all Python dependencies - PyCharm will do this for you on startup)
    - Via AlgoKit CLI:

      - [Install AlgoKit CLI](./README.md#install) and run `algokit bootstrap poetry` in the root directory